Sage-Bionetworks/synapse-web-monorepo/README.md

 _/register1_

 Takes you to a place where you can create a Sage account.
 It links to Google-based account creation, and standard Login (if you already have an account).
-This route uses the query parameter 'appId' to set the source app configuration (icon, application name, ...).
-For example, '/register1?appId=MTB' can be used for the Mobile Toolbox product.

 ### Profile Validation
 _/authenticated/validate_